 An ultrasound during the 8th week of pregnancy helps confirm the pregnancy and estimate the due date, and even, to some degree, helps to confirm the baby’s heartbeat.
 It may also help identify if the pregnancy is in the uterus by locating the gestational sac and the fetal pole.

 An ultrasound after two weeks of conception can show positive signs of pregnancy.
 However, knowing how far along you are is not as easy.
-The fetus has a consistent growth rate during the first and the early phase of the second trimester.
+The fetus has a consistent growth rate during the first and the early phases of the second trimester.
 So, you must wait at least 9 weeks and two days for an ultrasound to confirm a due date.
-Yes, even a 9 week ultrasound may be necessary.
+Yes, even a 9-week ultrasound may be necessary.

-However, if you had previous visits to the sonographer and had a 5 weeks ultrasound or a 7 weeks ultrasound, you are bound to have some experience.
-This is because a 5 weeks ultrasound helps to locate the gestational sac, while an Ultrasound At 8 Weeks Pregnant confirms the fetal heartbeat.
+However, if you had previous visits to the sonographer and had a 5-week ultrasound or a 7-week ultrasound, you are bound to have some experience.
+This is because a 5-week ultrasound helps to locate the gestational sac, while an Ultrasound At 8 Weeks Pregnant confirms the fetal heartbeat.

 - Confirming the fetal heartbeat.